Steve Ovett: Early promise

-Break-through to world prominence
+Breakthrough to world prominence

-Ovett gained prominence in 1977 when he began to regularly defeat the 1500 metres Olympic champion John Walker.
+In 1977, Ovett began to regularly defeat the 1500 metres Olympic champion John Walker.
 In the early season Debenhams Mile, Ovett defeated Walker and set a British record of 3:54.7.
-Then in the European Cup 1500m, Ovett produced an outstanding last lap of 52.4 seconds to win a fiercely competitive race just ahead of his friend and rival Thomas Wessinghage.
-At the inaugural IAAF World Cup in Athletics, he commenced a "kick" with 200m to go, running the final turn in 11.8 s and the last 200m in 25.1 s.
+Then in the European Cup 1500 m, Ovett produced a last lap of 52.4 seconds to win a fiercely competitive race just ahead of his friend and rival Thomas Wessinghage.
+At the inaugural IAAF World Cup in Athletics, he commenced a "kick" with 200 m to go, running the final turn in 11.8 s and the last 200 m in 25.1 s.
 He left John Walker and the rest of the field far behind.
-Walker was so astonished by Ovett's kick, that he dropped out of the race with 120 metres to go.
-He won gold ahead of his good friend, West German Thomas Wessinghage.
+He won gold ahead of Wessinghage.
 As Ovett raced away from the field, Ron Pickering, commenting for the race on BBC Television, said "and there's one man's blazing speed that has torn this field asunder".
-Ovett's time of 3:34.45 was a British Record.
+Ovett's time of 3:34.45 was a British record.

-The British public by now showed a keen interest in Ovett, and it was at the European Championships in 1978, that he raced against Sebastian Coe for the first time in their senior careers, beginning a keen rivalry that would become newsworthy.
-He led Coe in the 800m and appeared to be on his way to gold, before being surprisingly caught by the East German Olaf Beyer.
-After the fall of the GDR, Beyer's name would be found in the Stasi files of athletes alleged to have doped.
-His time of 1:44:09 turned out to be his fastest ever 800m run.
+The British public by now showed a keen interest in Ovett, and it was at the European Championships in 1978, that he raced against Sebastian Coe for the first time in their senior careers, beginning a rivalry that was widely covered.
+He led Coe in the 800 m and appeared to be on his way to gold, before being caught by the East German Olaf Beyer, whose time of 1:44:09 turned out to be his fastest ever 800 m run.
 Coe finished 3rd.
 At the time the British press reported that Coe and Ovett had clashed after the race but Coe later revealed: "When Steve came over, he put his hand on my shoulder and said something.
-The media thought we were having a row, but what Steve actually said was, 'Who the **** was that'?"
-Ovett recovered to win the gold medal in the 1500m, in which Coe did not participate.
+The media thought we were having a row, but what Steve actually said was, 'Who the fuck was that?'"
+Ovett recovered to win the gold medal in the 1500 m, in which Coe did not participate.
 In that race, Ovett waved to the crowd on the home straight and clearly slowed down in the last metres yet still won by over a second from Ireland's Eamonn Coghlan.